 If drug interactions with nutritional supplements (supplement-drug interactions), were a significant general risk (which they are not) then a lot of very healthy foods would similarly cause significant adverse interactions with drugs (food-drug interactions).

 For instance, wouldn't dairy products such as milk and cheese, because of their high calcium content, interfere with the antibiotic tetracycline?
-Wouldn't dairy products also diminish the therapeutic effects of Prozac, and an extensive range of other medical drugs (Sonali, et al., 2010), because an “inactive” excipient of many medications, lactose, has shown to degrade their beneficial potential (Wirth, et al., 1998)?
+Wouldn't dairy products also diminish the therapeutic effects of Prozac, and an extensive range of other pharma preparations (Sonali, et al., 2010), because an “inactive” excipient of many medications, lactose, has shown to degrade their beneficial potential (Wirth, et al., 1998)?
 (Although with this particular comparison, the effect may have been the result of adulterations of the drug excipient rather than from the impact of the active milk enzyme.)

 Wouldn't beets, asparagus, blueberries, plums, Brussels sprouts, broccoli, spinach, cabbage, collard greens, mustard greens, turnip greens, kale, okra, onions, lettuce or liver cause significant food-drug interactions with blood-thinning drugs because these health foods contain high amounts of vitamin K, a coagulant?